Pancake Recipe (One Cup) - Pancake Day, Shrove Tuesday

-- Crack your egg into a mixing bowl.
+- Crack an egg into a mixing bowl.

-- Add in your flour, milk and pinch of salt.
+- Add flour, milk and a pinch of salt.

-- Pour, or ladle some of the mixture into the frying pan.
+- Transfer some pancake mix into the frying pan.

-- Tilt the frying pan in a circular motion so as to evenly spread the mixture out.
+- Tilt the frying pan in a circular motion to evenly spread the mixture out.

 - When bubbles start to appear on top of the pancake, it should be ready to flip over.
-Use a spatula, or be brave and give it a flip!
-Be carful though.
+Use a spatula or be brave and give it a flip.
+Be careful!